hengenlab/musclebeachtools/README.md

 If you are sure and do not want to check plots to confirm change lplot=False (not recommended)

+# Update behavior
+# behavior has a value of np.zeros(2,6) by default to update behaviour of all cells
+# behavior is 2d array with first one with time in each state and second one with
+# behavioral states,
+n[0].update_behavior(behavior))

 # Save a modified neuron list
 mbt.n_save_modified_neuron_list(n, '/home/kbn/neuron_mod.npy')